1. Overview of the Hawk Computer

 saved value

-This is a simple 32 bit register, with no special hardware function.
-It is needed as a temporary register in order to save and restore registers during trap service entry and exit.
+This is a simple 32-bit register, with no special hardware function.
+In assembly language, it is referenced as TSV.
+It is needed as a temporary register in order to save and restore registers during entry to and exit from a trap-service routine (see Chapter 13).

 1.3.4.5.
 Cycle Counter Register